How Do You Treat Hemorrhoids?

 Ointments that lower the squeezing pressure of the sphincter muscle can reduce bleeding by relaxing the anus thereby reducing damage to the hemorrhoids.

 This common treatment involves placing a tight small rubber band around hemorrhoid tissue or just above it.
 The band cuts through the tissue in 2 to 4 days and the tissue falls off leaving an ulcer that heals in a matter of weeks.
 This gets rid of excess tissue and reduces bleeding by destroying the bleeding vessels.
-Anywhere from one to 4 bands may be needed to fix the problem, usually applied on separate visits spaced 6 weeks apart in order to allow healing between each banding session.
-The Pezim Clinic uses state-of-the-art hemorrhoid banding systems including Cook’s disposable Short Shot Saeed Hemorrhoidal Multiband Hemorrhoid Ligator and the CRH O’Regan System, a disposable single shot bander.
+Anywhere from 1 to 6 bands may be needed to fix the problem, usually applied on separate visits spaced 4 weeks apart in order to allow healing between each banding session.
+The Pezim Clinic uses state-of-the-art hemorrhoid banding systems.

-The downside of banding is that it can hurt for a few days, and about 1 in 500 patients will experience significant bleeding when the band cuts through in 2 to 4 days.
+The downside of banding is that it can hurt for a few days, and about 1 in 500 patients will experience significant bleeding during a period of up to 6 weeks following the banding.
 The actual banding procedure just takes a minute and is painless.
 The amount of pain the patient feels within the first few days is very unpredictable.
 Some patients feel almost nothing, whereas others have quite a bit of discomfort.
 Beware of any practitioner who guarantees there will be no pain.
 Hemorrhoid banding is not magic.
 If the procedure is done properly, the patient will usually be aware of at lease some discomfort.

-If the bleeding is not under good control after four bandings, it usually means that banding is not the right treatment and something more aggressive such as surgery is needed if the bleeding is still significant.
+If the bleeding is not under good control after four bandings, it generally means that banding may not the right treatment and something more aggressive such as surgery is needed if the bleeding or prolapse is still significant.

 The infrared photocoagulator is a device that creates an intense focused infrared light beam that causes a very localized burn when placed up against body tissue.
 This can be very useful in cauterizing and destroying bleeding vessels in the anal canal.
 Just as with elastic band ligation, infrared photocoagulation treatment usually requires a series of sessions to get the bleeding under control.
-Infrared photocoagulation is a good method for treating hemorrhoids that are not prolapsing.
+Infrared photocoagulation is a good method for treating bleeding hemorrhoids that are not prolapsing.
 Hemorrhoids large enough to prolapse are better treated with elastic banding since that results in the removal of tissue whereas infrared photocoagulation just cauterizes vessels in place.
 Like elastic band ligation, infrared photocoagulation treatment may cause some discomfort or pain for a few days.
-The Pezim Clinic uses the state-of-the-art Redfield Corporation IRC 2100 infrared photocoagulation system with disposable sheaths.
+The Pezim Clinic uses the state-of-the-art infrared photocoagulation systems.

-This consists of injecting irritating substances underneath the hemorrhoids in an attempt to cause the hemorrhoid vessels to clot or occlude.
+This form of hemorrhoids treatment is not currently offered at the Pezim Clinic.
+It consists of injecting irritating substances underneath the hemorrhoids in an attempt to cause the hemorrhoid vessels to clot or occlude.
 It is a very old technique that is used mostly in Europe and the UK and third world countries.
-It never really caught on in North America.
+It has never really caught on in North America.
 There have been some significant complications including prostate damage from injections that were too deep.

 In cases in which there is one major hemorrhoid that is prolapsing and responsible for bleeding, it may be possible to remove it (excise it) under local anesthetic at the Pezim Clinic.
 Whether or not this will be possible will depend on the anatomy of the patient, the size of the hemorrhoid and the patient’s preference and tolerance.